Loosekonnection/ResponsivePortfolio/README.md

 As I improve in my coding abilities:

-I will continue to produce and add more projects.
+I will continue to produce and update the site with more projects.

 I will enhance my existing projects in areas I upskill in.

 I may also integrate some of the projects directly within my portfolio.

-While also keeping copy in seperate repositories.
+While also keeping copies in seperate repositories.

 <br>